Cognoscan/fog-pack/schema.md

 - `opt`: An object where each field is a required field for the described object, and each associated value is the validator for that field's value in the described object.
+- `ban`: A string or array of strings that none of the fields are allowed to be among.
 - `field_type`: A validator that any field values not covered by `req` or `opt` must adhere to.
 - `unknown_ok`: Allows field-value pairs not covered by `req` and `opt`.
 This